dragon-forge/Docs/docs/api/misc/hammerhelper.md

 HammerAnimations completion:
 - `@RegistryName`-d [IAnimationContainer](../hammeranims/animations/registration), [IGeometryContainer](../hammeranims/geometry/registration) and [IParticleContainer](../hammeranims/particles/registration) are code-completed from files in `/assets/modid/bedrock/` paths.
 This takes into account the `createNoSuffix` method calls, as well as prefixes provided but `@SimplyRegister` on the class.
 The code completion occurs inside the string literal of the annotation.
+- `@LoadCompat` - modid is autocompleted from all mod ids found in class path.

 ### Code references
 While holding `Ctrl` and hovering over elements of a class, you might see them as hyper-links, when clicking on which you see a file said elements are referenced from.